 This course is an introduction to the field of procedural coding and requirements for insurance reimbursement.
-Two lectures.
+Two hours lecture.
 Two hours laboratory.
 Three hours credit.

-$\ensuremath{\mathsf{BOT}}$ 2653 - ICD Coding (Prerequisites: BOT 1613 & BOT 1623).
+BOT 2653 - ICD Coding (Prerequisites: BOT 1613 & BOT 1623).

 This course is an introduction to the field of diagnostic coding.
-Two lectures.
+Two hours lecture.
 Two hours laboratory.
 Three hours credit.